romosken/romosken/README.md

 See that something you wrote in a text file is doing several things in the system fascinates me! 🤩🤖👾

-I have some experience in Java, VBA, Deluge (for Zoho Softwares), MySQL and C++ 😉
+I have some experience in Java, VBA, Deluge (for Zoho Softwares), MySQL, C++ and Python 😉

-- 🔭 I’m currently working on a Checkers with AI in Python

 - 👨‍🎓👨‍💻 Currently in the 4th period in Analysis and System Development at Fatec Zona Sul, São Paulo/SP